pnp/PnP-PowerShell/Documentation/Grant-PnPSiteDesignRights.md

 ```

 ### -Principals
-The principals to grant rights to.
+One or more principals to grant rights to.

 ```yaml
 Type: String[]